vercel/next.js/contributing/repository/triaging.md

 ## Closed issues

-All **closed** PRs and Issues will be locked after 2 weeks of inactivity (eg.: comment, referencing from elsewhere). if you think the issue is still relevant, please open a new issue and reference the old one.
+All **closed** PRs and Issues will be locked after 2 weeks of inactivity (eg.: comment, referencing from elsewhere).
+If you think the issue is still relevant, please open a new issue and reference the old one.